 Occupational Health Expert

 Occupational health experts are commonly called upon by employers that subject employees to potentially harmful environments.
 In some cases, OHEs are called in to generally assess the health of the employee population or just to monitor health over time.
 These professionals are an important asset to both employers and their employees, since their input can have a direct effect on how well people adhere to their working environment overall.
 As a professional in this field, individuals will investigate working conditions, monitor employee health, and provide feedback to employers in order to provide the safest working conditions for employees.

 Health informatics specialists are used by hospitals and medical facilities to design and implement health information systems.
 Technology has provided a foundation for growth in the healthcare field when dealing with patient information, billing, and medical histories.
 Working in the field of health informatics provides some diversity to professionals with an interest in healthcare and computer systems.
 Medical facilities rely on informatics specialists to instruct other employees on the proper usage of these systems, input patient information, and conduct regular assessments of the systems in order to ensure reliability over time.

-Specialized Areas of Focus
+Other Specialized Areas of Focus in Health Science

 While most people can begin working in health science careers immediately with a degree in health science, some build on their knowledge from health science degrees and move forward into other specialties.
 Health science degrees can potentially lead to other applied healthcare careers after additional education.
 We have included some of these potential specialized paths below.